One of the most important dietary changes you can make is to eat more greens and veggies. Here are five simple steps to going green…

 When freezing your vegetables, make sure you have some way of knowing what date you put them in the freezer.
 It’s best to steam or blanch them lightly before freezing.
 This helps to stop the food’s enzyme action (which is slowed, but not stopped, with freezing), and can help to reduce the risk of food poisoning.

 If any vegetables have gone beyond the point of recovery, don’t forget you can also use them as an organic compost in your garden.
 Waste not, want not.

 FOUR: Eat a greener breakfast.

-It can be a savoury meal, trust me.
-Start with a nutritional bang by drinking a big glass of green juice (this floods your body with antioxidants and vitamins), a nourishing dense green smoothie (to which you can also add fruit, supplements and protein powder), or, if you’re in the mood for something more hearty, add shredded spinach to an omelette, or serve chopped kale alongside half an avocado and a poached egg.
+Maybe start with a nutritional bang by drinking a big glass of green juice (this floods your body with antioxidants and vitamins), a nourishing dense green smoothie (to which you can also add fruit, supplements and protein powder), or, if you’re in the mood for something more hearty, add shredded spinach to an omelette, or serve chopped kale alongside half an avocado and a poached egg.

-FIVE: Add more plants.
+FIVE: Add more plants to everything.